bentsai10/Stress-Relief-App/README.md

   <li>If you're a Belieber or you want to take out your stress on someone else, use the photo library to upload a new photo.</li>
   <br>
   <p align = "center"><kbd><img src = "/images/photo_library.gif" height = "500"></kbd></p>
   <li>If you're even more daring, take a picture of your target to use!
 Be sure to use a device with a camera!
-(Simulator on mac does not have camera, so you will have to try it for yourself!)</li>
+(Simulator on mac does not have camera, so you will have to try it for yourself on your own iPhone!)</li>
   <p align = "center"><kbd><img src = "/images/camera.gif" height = "500"></kbd></p>
 </ol>
 <h3>The Logic Behind the Bipping</h3>